Colorado

 FRONT RANGE AIR QUALITY FORECAST:

-Fine Particulate Matter concentrations are expected to be in the Moderate category on Monday.
-Fine particulate concentrations are expected to increase due to the transport of wildfire smoke from out-of-state fires.
-Unusually sensitive people should consider reducing prolonged or heavy exertion on Monday.
+Fine Particulate Matter concentrations are expected to be in the Good to Moderate range on Thursday and Friday.
+Moderate concentrations of fine particulates are most likely for locations along the South Platte River, from Denver northward to Greeley.
+In these areas, unusually sensitive people should consider reducing prolonged or heavy exertion on Thursday and Friday.

 To Top